percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. warning::

-   |xtrabackup| will not copy the keyring file into the backup directory.
-In order to
-   prepare the backup, you must make a copy of the keyring file yourself.
+   *Percona XtraBackup* will not copy the keyring file into the backup directory.
+In order to prepare the backup, you must make a copy of the keyring file yourself.
 If you try to restore the backup after the keyring has been changed you'll see errors like ``ERROR 3185 (HY000): Can't find master key from keyring, please check